sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

 .. note::

-    By default sphinxcontrib-versioning does not delete any files in the destination directory/branch.
+    By default SCVersioning does not delete any files in the destination directory/branch.
 It only adds new ones or changes existing ones.
 This may lead to orphaned files in the branch if you delete branches/tags from the repository (their HTML files will be left behind in gh-pages and still accessible to your users).
 To enable the delete feature use one or more ``--grm-exclude <path>`` options.
 More info in :option:`--grm-exclude` or ``--help``.